SlimShady95/ClimbingBot/README.md

 A bot you can use if you are into climbing/bouldering to keep track of your topped routes.

 # How to use?

-To run the bot, you have to create a file called .env and insert following content:
+First, either create a file called .env and paste the following:

 ```
 telegram-api-key=YOUR TELEGRAM API KEY